paulrobertlloyd/paulrobertlloyd-content/articles/2008-09-23-california_zephyr.markdown

 The landscape you travel across is one of the most scenic routes run by Amtrak, with a timetable scheduled to ensure you get the best of it.
 At Sacramento, two guides from the California State Railroad museum jump aboard, and provide a commentary of the landscape as the train passes through the Sierra Nevadas.

-Although these guides step of at [Reno][3], the commentary is continued by the conductors, who pass through the mixed terrain that is the [Rocky Mountains][4] and [Continental Divide][5] several times a week.
+Although these guides step off at [Reno][3], the commentary is continued by the conductors, who pass through the mixed terrain that is the [Rocky Mountains][4] and [Continental Divide][5] several times a week.

 ![Route map](../media/2008/267/a1/route_map.png "Route of the California Zephyr.")
 {.align-bleed}